Open-Source-Community/iusegit/README.md

 # iusegit

 this is a project that acts as an exercise to help OSCians and non-OSCians learn git/github.<br/>
-anybody can add his name to this project as an exercise to using git/github.<br/>
+anybody can add his name to this project as an exercise to using git/github.<br/> <br/>

+Take this quick interactive tutorial: http://try.github.io/ <br/>

 ### steps to follow:
 * fork this repository.